Can You Breed A Zebra And A Horse

 Fertility Challenges in Zebroids

 While infertility is the norm, there have been rare reports of fertile female zebroids.
 These cases are exceptional and likely involve unusual chromosomal arrangements that allow for the production of viable eggs.
-However, even in these rare instances, the offspring of a fertile zebroid may still face developmental challenges due to genetic incompatibilities.
+Still, even in these rare instances, the offspring of a fertile zebroid may still face developmental challenges due to genetic incompatibilities.

 Trends and Latest Developments in Equine Hybridization

-Furthermore, researchers are using genomic tools to better understand the genetic basis of hybrid incompatibility and to identify genes that contribute to desirable traits, such as disease resistance.
+To build on this, researchers are using genomic tools to better understand the genetic basis of hybrid incompatibility and to identify genes that contribute to desirable traits, such as disease resistance.
 This knowledge could potentially be used to develop strategies for overcoming the challenges of hybrid breeding and for creating more viable and fertile zebroids.

 The Role of Genetics in Understanding Hybridization